digital-peace-talks/Polarizer-App/README.md

-# Digital Peace Talks
+# Polarizer.io

 ## About

-Digital Peace Talks is (and always will be) a free and open web app that visualises the quality of interactions between opinions expressed to a given topic.
+Polarizer.io is (and always will be) a free and open web app that visualises the quality of interactions between opinions expressed to a given topic.

 ## Features: